-In June 2022, following NIDA/NIH review of completed regulatory and clinical operational milestones plus acceptance of the IND by FDA, we announced that we were awarded the next grant funding from NIDA in the amount of approximately \$2.5 million.
+In June 2022, following NIDA/NIH review of completed regulatory and clinical operational milestones plus acceptance of the IND by the FDA, we announced that we were awarded the next grant funding from NIDA in the amount of approximately \$2.5 million.
 The full grant award of \$2.8 million covered approximately half of the total ORCA-V1 clinical study costs.
-The Primary Investigators for the grant are our President and Chief Medical Officer, Dr. Cindy Jacobs, and Dr. Nancy Rigotti, Professor of Medicine at Harvard Medical School and Director, Tobacco Research and Treatment Center, Massachusetts General Hospital.
+The Primary Investigators for the grant were Dr. Cindy Jacobs, our President and Chief Medical Officer, and Dr. Nancy Rigotti, Professor of Medicine at Harvard Medical School and Director, Tobacco Research and Treatment Center, Massachusetts General Hospital.